pmatarodrigues/blog/_posts/2018-08-21-flutter-reasons-why-you-will-fall-in-love-with-it.md

 title: Flutter - Reasons Why You Will Fall In Love With It
 description: Google’s SDK is here, and it has a word to say in Mobile App development
 summary: Google’s SDK is here, and it has a word to say in Mobile App development.
-tags: coding
+tags: coding mobile
 minute: 2
+date: 2018-08-21T01:28:20.170Z
 ---
 At first sight, this may seem the name of some kind of butterfly, but it is **Google’s new framework for building high-quality native apps** for iOS and Android.
 If you’re a Mobile Developer, you should take a look at it as it’s going to change the way native apps are developed.

 ## Code once, run anywhere

 With Flutter, you can code one time and run the same app for iOS and Android devices, and it’ll automatically adapt to each operative system.

-You’re probably thinking _“What if I want to have different stuff on each device?”._ — You can!
+You’re probably thinking *“What if I want to have different stuff on each device?”.* — You can!
 Flutter gives you the possibility to adapt the code and UI of the app depending on which devices are being run.

 ```dart
     theme: new ThemeData(